How One Place Supports Children Facing Adverse Childhood Experiences and Toxic Stress

 Here’s how we help:

-• Without support, children who suffer from ACEs may have challenges forming healthy relationships, regulating their emotions, and living a physically healthy life.
+- Without support, children who suffer from ACEs may have challenges forming healthy relationships, regulating their emotions, and living a physically healthy life.
 At One Place, we provide early education programs that help support a child’s healthy development—and for children who have been hurt by abuse or through other ACEs, we offer resources and referrals to professional help to cope with their trauma.
+Children receiving services in the One Place Child Advocacy Center have access to on-site, trauma-informed mental health support to begin their journey to hope and healing.

 Sources